 With the French influence in the 50s, western-styled architecture prevailed against the traditional Vietnamese and Chinese architecture styles.
 Fusion blends between East and West not only in architecture but also in culture became trending.

-Nowadays there aren’t a prominent style to Hanoi Old Quarter but the French architecture can still be seen in many landmarks of which the famous one must be mentioned is Hanoi Opera House.
+Nowadays there isn’t a prominent style in Hanoi Old Quarter but the French architecture can still be seen in many landmarks of which the famous one must be mentioned is Hanoi Opera House.
 Due to globalization, the crafts guilds and cooperatives are mostly gone, except for some streets like Hang Gai (Street of Hemp/Silk) and Hang Bac (Silver Wares street)… where original crafts products still exist.

 Vietnamese coffee has made a name for itself for its strong tastes and fragrant smells.
-Come to the old quarter of Hanoi, you can find the famous Vietnamese coffee in most amazing places – with just a plastic tool on the humble sidewalk, you can enjoy the very own Vietnamese coffee culture.
+Come to the old quarter of Hanoi, you can find the famous Vietnamese coffee in the most amazing places – with just a plastic tool on the humble sidewalk, you can enjoy your very own Vietnamese coffee culture.
 Sidewalk cafes don’t have that kind of fancy design of a café house such as Starbucks, but it has something else – a sense of being a part of the everyday life of Hanoi.

 A sidewalk coffee can be found almost everywhere in Hanoi Old Quarter.
-Just take a short walk from Hoan Kiem lake, you can find one in no time.
+Just take a short walk from Hoan Kiem Lake, you can find one in no time.
 Make enjoying sidewalk cafés a part of your nightlife tour around Hanoi and you won’t be disappointed.